ReneeHuang728/Homework-2/README.md

 ## Submission Instructions

 Please follow these exact instructions for full submission credit.
-1. You must submit your R file uploaded to Latte
+1. You must submit your R file and PDF to Latte
 1. A PDF with your name and a link to your code also hosted on Github.
 This should be called `FirstNameLastName_Homework2.pdf`
 1. Your R file should be named in this format: `FirstNameLastName_Homework2.R`